 Press Release Distribution Services

-These are services that help public relations get their press releases in front of journalists to get them published.
+Press release distribution softwares are services that help public relations get their press releases in front of journalists to get them published.
 There are both paid and free press release distribution services available; the paid services usually get press releases published to Google News and Yahoo!
 News.
 Each service has its own distribution networks so many PR professionals chose a multi-pronged approach and use several different services to ensure that they get their releases in front of as many journalists.
 The value of issuing press releases through these services is under great debate and the tactic of issuing a press release and praying you get coverage is all but dead.
-Leading Public Relations teams use PR software to identify key journalists, publications and influencers to develop relationships with and then send them highly targeted pitches.
+Leading Public Relations teams use PR software to identify key journalists, publications and influencersto develop relationships with and then send them highly targeted pitches.

 Media Contact Database

-These can be highly effective when paired with a quality media monitoring software or PR analytics software that can help to identify high value publications and journalists.
+Media Contact Databases can be highly effective when paired with a quality media monitoring PR software or PR analytics software that can help to identify high value publications and journalists.
 Using advanced PR analytics you can hone in on important conversations to identify key journalists and publications.
 You can then cross-reference the media contact database to get contact information for highly targeted PR pitches.